22 Great LinkedIn Alternatives For All Of Your Business Networking Needs

 10. Community forums

-Community forums with job boards like Problogger allow you to communicate with many other professionals just like yourself.
+Community forums with their own job board like Problogger allow you to communicate with many other professionals just like yourself.
 Engaging in the conversation on these forums can lead to new connections and potentially even a job if you can prove that you're professional and well-versed in a particular area.
 However, this is more for professional networking than job hunting.

 11. Twitter threads